mk-archaeo/mk-archaeo.github.io/_posts/2015-04-02-InTheNews.md

 ---
 layout: post
 title: In the News 02.04.2015
-tags: opengeospatialdata choropleth-maps R-lang leaflet
+tags: opengeospatialdata choropleth-maps R-lang leaflet CartoDB
 ---

 - A new Journal: